Assessing the Power-Law Emissivity Assumption in X-ray Reflection Spectroscopy: A Simulation-Based Evaluation of Different Coronal Geometries: Data Analysis and Results

 At lower coronal heights ($h = 4~r_g$), confidence intervals of spin are narrower than for the $h = 10~r_g$ cases, yet the problem of negative spin measurements persists.
 Both the simple power-law model and the broken power-law model with fixed $q_{\rm out} = 3$ fail to measure spin accurately, even with lower coronal heights and longer exposure times.

-For both higher and lower coronal heights, the influence of inclination angles is not dominant but remains observable: higher inclinations reduce spin measurement accuracy and produce systematically more negative spin estimates, as shown in Fig.~\ref{nustar_h_4_300ks_powerlaw_disk} ($h = 4~r_g$) and Fig.~\ref{nustar_h_10_300ks_powerlaw_disk} ($h = 10~r_g$).
-Regarding the influence of exposure time, longer exposure time ($\tau = 300$~ks) indeed narrow the confidence intervals of spin measurements, as shown in Fig.~\ref{nustar_h_10_30ks_powerlaw_disk} ($\tau = 30$~ks) compared to Fig.~\ref{nustar_h_10_300ks_powerlaw_disk} ($\tau = 300$~ks).
+For both higher and lower coronal heights, the influence of inclination angles is not dominant but remains observable: higher inclinations reduce spin measurement accuracy and produce systematically more negative spin estimates.
+Regarding the influence of exposure time, longer exposure time ($\tau = 300$~ks) indeed narrow the confidence intervals of spin measurements.
 However, the increased exposure time does not reduce the systematic bias in these measurements.

-In summary, these results demonstrate that extended coronae require more sophisticated modeling, as neither simple nor broken power-law emissivity profiles can adequately describe their reflection features for reliable spin measurements.
+In summary, these results may suggest that extended coronae require more sophisticated modeling, as neither simple nor broken power-law emissivity profiles can adequately describe their reflection features for reliable spin measurements.
+However, we note that our simulations only demonstrate that this is true for disk-like coronae, while other extended coronal geometries may still be reasonably approximated by phenomenological emissivity profiles.